Mikailo01/LensLex/README.md

 # LensLex

 LensLex is an Android application designed to assist users in translating and storing words or sentences in supported foreign languages.
-Leveraging Google's ML Kit and Firebase, LensLex provides a seamless experience for language learners, travelers, and anyone interested in multilingual capabilities.
+Leveraging Google's ML Kit and Firebase, LensLex provides a seamless experience for language learners.

 ## Features